brownie-coding/brownie-coding.github.io/badge4.md

      <img src="/ForeverDesign.png" width="300">

       * We want this to repeat the movements, but not changing direction
-      * Then put the two Movement blocks (blue) "move __ steps"  and "if on edge, bounce" in the grove of the forever loop
+      * Put the two Movement blocks (blue) "move __ steps"  and "if on edge, bounce" in the grove of the forever loop
       * Then move the whole loop block the under the Event Block (yellow) and the point in Direction Block.
        <img src="/BallMovement.png" width="300">
    2. Test your code!